-Concept of The Sanctuary of Truth
+Concept & Objective of The Temple of Truth

 The Sanctuary of Truth attempts to explain the concept of the truth and the meaning of life through the works of art and sculpture.

 The Western Hall symbolises the creation of earth from four elements.
-The sky symbolises wind and fire and the earth symbolises soil and water.
+The sky symbolises wind and fire, and the earth symbolises soil and water.

 The Northern Hall stands for spiritual development.
 It implies that even though we are born in different circumstances, by doing good deeds we can be freed from our vices and greed.
 Acceptance and love are most important.

-The Central Hall represents the entrance to the universe through the Four Noble Truths, which are the main teachings of The Buddha.
+The Central Hall represents the entrance to the universe through The Four Noble Truths, which are the main teachings of The Buddha.

-Things to do at The Sanctuary of Truth
+Things to do at The Sanctuary

 Apart from exploring and admiring the temple, visiting the workshop, and sightseeing, you can: